Maxbrand/blog/content/post/Lighting breakdown Vow of Seth.md

 be our main source and to haze up the rooms for added atmosphere and depth.
 Unfortunately we were forbidden by the landlord from any hazing at all.
 We instead opted for Tiffen Smoque, a filter that is supposed to mimic the effect of haze without actually using any.

-{{< figure src="/img/Smoque.jpg" title="Smoque-filter in action" >}}
+{{< figure src="/img/vos/Smoque.jpg" title="[Smoque-filter](https://tiffen.com/diffusion/) in action" >}}

 Obviously we didn't get the same depth that real haze gives, but I was surprised by how well it worked giving a sense of haziness in the room.
 It benefitted us greatly that we had so many light sources pointing straight into the lens making the effect much more pronounced.

 We also added a dedolight kit for very precise lighting (I'll get to that), a dedolight kit, 2 LED-panels bi-colour and some very versatile 3-foot Pipeline Free from [BB&S] (https://bbsrentalsupport.com/collections/pipeline-system/products/pipeline-free-5600k-1-feet)

 Since we were going for a dark look but we were shooting during the day, we had to get some black cloth and flags to block out the sunlight from the windows as well.

+We wanted to have some camera movement but with our limited time I figured a wheelchair and shoulder mount would be best.
+This way we could get some movement that was steadier than walking but still move fast.

 #### So what we ended up using was: <br>